-'''

-RankedDocument.history.as_of(t1)

-RankedDocument.history.filter(history_date__lte=t1).latest_of_each().as_instances()
+RankedDocument.history.as_of(t1) RankedDocument.history.filter(history_date__lte=t1).latest_of_each().as_instances()

-'''

 If you filter by pk the behavior depends on whether the queryset is returning instances or historical records.
 When the queryset is returning instances, pk is mapped to the original model's primary key field.
-When the queryset is returning historical records, pk refers to the $history_id$ primary key.
+When the queryset is returning historical records, pk refers to the history_id primary key.

-2.2.6 is historic and to historic
+2.2.6 is_historic and to_historic

 If you use as_of to query history, the resulting instance will have an attribute named history added to it.
 This property will contain the historical model record that the instance was derived from.
-Calling is_historic is an easy way to check if an instance was derived from a historic timepoint (even if it is the most recent version).
+Calling is_historic is an easy way to check if an instance was derived from a historic point in time (even if it is the most recent version).